Strictly Come Dancing leaderboard 2020

 10. Jacqui Smith and Anton Du Beke (3 + 5 + 5) = 13

-Strictly Come Dancing is on BBC One on Saturday nights.
+Strictly Come Dancing is on BBC One on Saturday and Sunday nights.
 If you’re looking for something to watch tonight, check out our TV Guide.